Whistling Straits Review: Is the Straits Course the Best of Kohler Golf?

 On my drive over it was foggy and raining – not off to a good start.

 I pulled up and soaked it all in on the quarter-mile drive up to the big stone clubhouse.

 Everything about it felt like I was pulling up to a course in Ireland…right down to the bad weather.

 But nope, here we are at one of the world’s best golf resorts just outside Sheboygan, Wisconsin.

 I met my caddie Keith and headed to the range to hit some balls.
 There are few courses that have the mystique of Whistling Straits.
 Pebble Beach is one.
 Augusta National another.
 But essentially Whistling Straits is a bucket list destination.
 It’s something you have to do at least once if you truly consider yourself a golfer.

 Opening in 1998 and designed by Pete Dye (like all of the other Kohler Courses), nearly 7,000 truckloads of dirt were brought in to recreate the feel of a traditional Irish Links style course.
-Before being built the land was an abandoned airfield and completely flat – which is absolutely astonishing once you’ve seen how the place looks now.
+Previous to being a golf course, the land was an abandoned airfield and completely flat – which is absolutely astonishing once you’ve seen how the place looks now.

-The course hosted the 2004 and 2010 PGA Championships and is set to host it again in 2015 – along with the Ryder Cup in 2010.
-So already the course has some history to it, despite only being around for 15 years.
+The course hosted the 2004 and 2010 PGA Championships and is set to host it again in 2015 – along with the Ryder Cup this year in 2021.
+So already the course has some history to it, despite only being around for just a couple decades.

 I felt like there should be fog and mist – and that’s exactly what I got for the first 4 holes.